HIE to EHR Bidirectional Integration for Integrative Care

 Conversely, every inpatient psychiatric admissions department, outpatient psychiatrist, and therapist would have access to a complete medical history during their first visit with the patient.
 A behavioral health clinician would be aware of a patient’s history with a note or pop-up in their EHR with data coming from the HIE.
 For example, if a patient with Hashimoto’s disease presented with anxiety symptoms, the behavioral health clinician would most likely refer the patient to their primary care physician to obtain a thyroid panel before making a referral for a psychotropic medication evaluation.

 This isn’t to say the above scenarios never happen in the reality of today’s healthcare delivery system.
 They are, however, rare from a data-sharing perspective.
 Currently, most clinical pictures are drawn from input from the patient or the patient’s family member, and medical records are requested from other providers.
+In cases where valuable data does exist in the HIE, it’s like finding a needle in a haystack.

 HIEs are a goldmine of data, but unfortunately, providers don’t have time during an encounter to review it all.
 And very few EHRs support bi-directional integration with HIEs.
 Those that do are not useful because they flood the EHR with large volumes of documents.
 In the case of primary care, it’s even worse because a large percentage of the data coming in actually came from primary care to begin with, so it’s both information overload and a lot of duplicate data.